YodaheTG/way-2.0/README.md

-This a web app part of our startups fleet mangment system.
+This a web app part of our startup's route planning application (prototype stage).
 We have only uploaded two files; JS file that runs on Node whcih hadles Get and Post requests and another JS file that runs in React whcih is responsible for the front end part of the applicaiton.